openHPI/codeocean/LOCAL_SETUP.md

   brew install geckodriver
   brew cask install firefox
   ```
-- Get a local copy of the config files:
+- Get a local copy of the config files and verify the settings:
   ```shell script
   for f in action_mailer.yml database.yml secrets.yml code_ocean.yml docker.yml.erb mnemosyne.yml
   do